silvercommerce/upgrader/README.md

 ```
 then run `composer update` to update your composer.lock and to ensure you have the latest versions of all the modules.

+### Now the hard bit

+now you need to work through all of the errors you're going to get: *This module is not yet finished*